-- > Create clear follow-up criteria to avoid variations in medical practice.
-For example, colonoscopy interval might be documented as 7-10 years.
+- Create clear follow-up criteria to avoid variations in medical practice.
+For example, follow up might be documented as 7-10 years.
 Criteria for ASN must be specific (e.g. 7 years). - > Define unreachable patients by reviewing your organization's policy on contacting patients with test results.
 It is recommended that a patient outreach should use multiple methods of communication (phone calls, letters, patient portal), multiple times (at least 2 phone calls so a voicemail can be left), over a period of months.
 All communication should be standardized and documented.
-From a malpractice risk mitigation standpoint it is imperative to follow the organizational policy and document outreach attempts in compliance with that policy. - > Account for the average lag time between abnormal test result and follow up. - Determine appropriate next steps for patients who have changed their care providers, had a change in insurance, or prefer a non-affiliated practice for follow up. - Decide whether patients with inconclusive and/or incomplete at-home screening test results are included in the ASN.
-Recommendation: Patients with an inconclusive test result should be included in the ASN as they have completed their screening test, but the result is unknown and therefore a follow-up action is required.
-Patients with an incomplete test result should be followed up by primary care as they have not yet had an initial screening test. - > Consider adding special patient populations to the exclusion criteria.
-This may be groups that are already followed closely and are unlikely to benefit from the ASN, such as patients with inflammatory bowel disease, Lynch syndrome, or familial adenomatous polyposis.
-Exclusions can also include groups for whom screening recommendations aren't as strong, such as people >75 years old.
+From a malpractice risk mitigation standpoint, it is imperative to follow the organizational policy and document outreach attempts in compliance with that policy. - > Account for the average lag time between abnormal test result and follow up. - Determine appropriate next steps for patients who have changed their care providers, had a change in insurance, or prefer a non-affiliated practice for follow up. - > Decide whether patients with inconclusive and/or incomplete test results are included in the ASN.

+Recommendation for screening tests: Patients with an inconclusive test result should be included in the ASN as they have completed their test, but the result is unknown and therefore a follow-up action is required.
+Patients with an incomplete test result should be followed up by primary care as they have not yet had an initial test.

+Consider adding special patient populations to the exclusion criteria.
+This may include groups that are already followed closely and are unlikely to benefit from the ASN, such as patients with inflammatory bowel disease for colorectal cancer screening.
+Exclusions can also include groups for whom screening recommendations aren't as strong, such as older populations or those with no significant family history.
 TIP: Developing a system to periodically review and revise guidelines and to communicate these changes to information services for necessary changes to the registry is an important part of the sustain phase (Step 14).